TID-Lab/Aggie-FuCo/README.md

 ### Tests

+tests are broken at the moment. this is a work in progress

-Set `config.adminParty=true` if you want to run tests.
+<del>Set `config.adminParty=true` if you want to run tests.

 ### Social Media and Feeds

+#### 2424 update:

+changes to many social media APIs means we need new ways of obtaining data from these sites. crowdtangle is being sunset. work in progress.

 #### Twitter

-1. Follow [these instructions](https://developer.twitter.com/en/docs/basics/authentication/oauth-1-0a/obtaining-user-access-tokens) to generate tokens to use the Twitter API.
+1. <del>Follow [these instructions](https://developer.twitter.com/en/docs/basics/authentication/oauth-1-0a/obtaining-user-access-tokens) to generate tokens to use the Twitter API.
-1. Go to Settings > Configuration and edit the Twitter settings.
+1. <del>Go to Settings > Configuration and edit the Twitter settings.
 Remember to toggle the switch on, once you have saved the settings.

 #### CrowdTangle

-1. Create a dashboard on CrowdTangle and generate the dashboard token.
+1. <del>Create a dashboard on CrowdTangle and generate the dashboard token.
-1. Add your CT API token to `config/secrets.json`.
+1. <del>Add your CT API token to `config/secrets.json`.
-1. Run `npm run update-ct-lists` to fetch data.
+1. <del>Run `npm run update-ct-lists` to fetch data.
    - This will update `config/crowdtangle_list.json`.
    - This also happens automatically every night at midnight while Aggie is running.

-Note: To have git ignore changes, run `git update-index --skip-worktree config/crowdtangle_list.json`
+Note: <del>To have git ignore changes, run `git update-index --skip-worktree config/crowdtangle_list.json`

 #### WhatsApp